Stability of the Heisenberg Product on Symmetric Functions: Introduction

 \section{Introduction}

-Aguiar, Ferrer Santos, and Moreira introduced a new product on symmetric functions (also on representations of symmetric group) \cite{M-2015}.
-Unlike the usual product and the Kronecker product, the terms appearing in Heisenberg product of two Schur functions have different degrees.
+Aguiar, Ferrer Santos, and Moreira introduced a new product, the Heisenberg product, on symmetric functions (also on representations of symmetric group) in \cite{M-2015} and \cite{Moreira}.
+Unlike the ordinary product and the Kronecker product, the terms appearing in the Heisenberg product of two Schur functions have different degrees.
 The highest degree component is the usual product.
 When the Schur functions have the same degree, the lowest degree component of the Heisenberg product is their Kronecker product.

 In 1938, Murnaghan \cite{F-1938} found that the Kronecker product of two Schur functions stabilizes in the following sense.
 Given a partition $\lambda$ of $l$ and a large integer $n$, let $\lambda[n]$ be the partition of $n$ by prepending a part of size $n-l$ to $\lambda$.
 Given two partitions $\lambda$ and $\mu$, the coefficients appearing in the Schur expansion of the Kronecker product $s_{\lambda[n]}*s_{\mu[n]}$ do not depend upon $n$ when $n$ is large enough.
+The aim of this paper is to show that each degree component of the Heisenberg product also has this property.

 The paper is organized as follows.
-In the second section, we give some basic notations and definitions.
-In the third section, we define the Aguiar coefficients and prove that low degree terms of the Heisenberg product also stabilize.
-Section 4 offers an example of stabilization.
-In the last section, we define the stable Aguiar coefficients, and show how to recover the usual Aguiar coefficients from the stable ones.
+In the second section, we first give the definitions of the induction product, the Kronecker product, and the Heisenberg product, and recall some important results.
+At the end of this section, we state the main result of this paper, which says that each degree component of the Heisenberg product has the similar stabilization property as the Kronecker product.
+Section \ref{example} offers an example of this stabilization.
+In the fourth section, we prove the main theorem.
+In the last section, we define the stable Heisenberg coefficients, and show how to recover the usual Heisenberg coefficients from the stable ones which generalizes an analogue formula for the Kronecker coefficients in \cite{E-2010}.